GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 The work done so far will only therefore progress further with sufficient feedback, or better still, direct involvement of people who are users of IPython who see some benefit from developing it further and who may be willing to take over the project.

-Areas which still need to be developed are:
+Areas which still need to be looked are:

 * List of pre installed Python packages necessary to provide a good base environment.
 * Support for persistent volumes under OpenShift to allow retention of in progress work.